Child Safety Seats

 When should I use a booster child safety seat?

-- Your child should remain in a forward-facing car seat if you only have a lap belt seatbelt in your car.
-Some forward-facing car seats hold children who weigh more than 40 pounds.
-The harness on the forward-facing car seat will keep your child safer and more secure than a lap belt and booster seat.
+- Your child should use a forward-facing safety seat if you only have a lap belt seatbelt in your car.
+Some forward-facing safety seats hold children who weigh more than 40 pounds.
+The harness on the forward-facing safety seat will keep your child safer and more secure than a lap belt and booster seat.

-How will I know if a seatbelt fits my child as it should?
+How will I know if a seatbelt fits my child properly?

 Is it safe for my child to ride in the front seat?